jonathan-foucher/spring-boot-redis-lock-example/README.md

 ## Introduction
-This project is an example of Redis lock implementation with Spring Boot.
+This project is an example of Redis / Valkey lock implementation with Spring Boot.

 The objective is to create a resource lock on some database entities to prevent them being updated simultaneously by multiple processes.

 ## Run the project
-### Redis
+### Valkey
+Valkey is a free open-source project forked from Redis.
+If you prefer, you can choose to run Redis instead.

-You will need to launch a Redis instance on your computer before running the project.
+You will need to launch a Valkey instance on your computer before running the project.

-You can either install Redis directly on your machine or run it through Docker :
+You can either install Valkey directly on your machine or run it through Docker :
 ```
-docker run -p 6379:6379 redis
+docker run -p 6379:6379 valkey/valkey
 ```

 ### Database